tsileo/blobstash/docs/lua.md

 // Set the key to value (value will be marshalled with JSON) for the given version, -1 means the current timestamp (from server) putjson(string, any, int) -> table

+// List the keys between start and end (limit results to n), value is unmarshaled as JSON keysjson(string, string, int) -> table (list)

 // List the keys between start and end (limit results to n) keys(string, string, int) -> table (list)